 Q: Where do you see Brightstar Training, LLC going from here?

 Demand for my training services continues to increase.
 In response, I am creating additional training formats and avenues of outreach.
 My latest expansion is in eLearning.
 Traders can now select courses that focus on specific areas of market participation and learn more at their own pace.
 This is a growing area of my business.
 So, stay tuned for more updates.

 Q: Do you have any advice for someone who might be interested in trading?

 Learning in the present is your best preparation for the future.
-Markets are trending upward and lulling people into a false sense of security.
-Eventually, things will head south.
-When that happens, it will be too late to respond in a conscientious manner.
+Many people get lulled into a false sense of security by current market activity.
+At various times, prices change direction.
+When that happens, it is usually difficult to catch market turns—especially if you are a long-term investor.
 Smart people learn to see danger coming and then take appropriate action before bad things hit them in the face.